Find den danske udgave her.

 Templates for making your own Christmas hearts in Danish colours.

-And the two oldest Christmas hearts on the blog: the red and gold Christmas heart and the silver and white one.
+And the two oldest Christmas hearts on the blog: the red and gold Christmas hearts and the silver and white ones.

 I’ve made 4 hearts ready to cut out and assemble and a template pdf.

 There is a simple heart with three “tabs/fingers” and a more complicated one with 7 “tabs/fingers”.